85.29 Git Remove all Traces of a File

-20190509 You can not actually guarantee to remove all traces of any file you uploaded to a git repository unless it is a private repository to which only you have access.
+20190509 Github maintains archival copies of everything and it takes a little effort to remove something completely from a repository.
+You can not actually guarantee to remove all traces of any file you uploaded to a git repository unless it is a private repository to which only you have access.
 For public repositories someone may have already downloaded the files or cloned the repository, or forked your repository.
 However, if you are quick enough you can limit the risk.
 The typical use case is when you have accidentally uploaded a file containing secret information, such as a password.
-After removing the file from you git repository it is still a good idea to change the exposed password.
+After removing the file from your git repository it is still a good idea to change any exposed passwords.

 Here we demonstrate the removal of all traces of a file named

 $ git rm test/private.py $ git commit -m "Permanently remove this file." $ git push $ git filter-branch --force --index-filter \ 'git rm --cached --ignore-unmatch test/private.py' \ --prune-empty --tag-name-filter cat -- --all Rewrite 51c5....a070 (143/204) (...) rm 'test/private.py' Rewrite caf4....9d47 (143/204) (...) rm 'test/private.py' [...] $ git push --all --force